sikander-saleem/X-Automation/README.md

 ## 💼 About This Tool

 This bot is a **paid tool** and is not available for free.
-If you're interested in using this bot, please feel free to [contact me](mailto:sikandersaleem5323@gmail.com) for further details and pricing.
+If you're interested in using this bot, please feel free to contact me at [sikandersaleem5323@gmail.com] for further details and pricing.
 Free consultations are also available to discuss other tools that may suit your needs.